CedricLeon/TpgVvcPartDatabase/README.md

 The first implementation realized implements a simple TPG using as input a `PrimitiveTypeArray2D` of 32x32 `uint8_t` (CU pixel values).

-This environment actually uses the `ClassificationLearningEnvironment` of *Gegelati* but can easily use the default `LearningEnvironment.
+This environment actually uses the `ClassificationLearningEnvironment` of *Gegelati* but can easily use the default `LearningEnvironment`.

 ### Default Binary Environment